Family & Community Support Services

 Through a partnership with the Province of Alberta, Family and Community Support Services (FCSS) offers programs and services that allow residents to develop their interests and to contribute to the well-being of their families and communities.

-The County's FCSS Department works closely with affiliated FCSS offices in the City of Grande Prairie, the towns of Sexsmith and Beaverlodge, the Village of Hythe and the M.D. of Greenview.
+The County's FCSS Department works closely with affiliated FCSS offices in the City of Grande Prairie, the towns of Sexsmith, Beaverlodge and Wembley, the Village of Hythe and the M.D. of Greenview.

 Home Support Program - Caregivers provide in-home care to families and individuals experiencing disruptions to their normal family routine.